- Alana Gunn, PhD, MPP, AM

 Sage Kim, PhD

 Sage Kim is an Associate Professor at the University of Illinois at Chicago, School of Public Health.
 Her research examines the effects of neighborhood context, including hyper-surveillance and incarceration, on health inequality.
 She focuses particularly on spatial aspects of social and economic vulnerability.
 Sage has worked with multidisciplinary research teams to explore mechanisms linking social stress and biophysical responses.

-Linda Weatherspoon is the Director of Administration at Roll Call, a grassroots agency in Chicago that deals with the universal needs of the formerly incarcerated and at risk youth by addressing issues that justice involved individuals face.
+Linda Weatherspoon is the Director at Roll Call, a grassroots agency in Chicago that deals with the universal needs of the formerly incarcerated and at risk youth by addressing issues that justice involved individuals face.
 She is responsible for ensuring programs run effectively and building organizational capacity.
 Linda oversees community forums designed to link residents with local stakeholders.
 Linda also partners with other organizations throughout the city of Chicago.